amakukha/tmg/README.md

 (like better arrays, more flexible tables and strings).
 However, this might go against McIlroy's own liking, who is a well-known proponent of mathematical elegance and conciseness in programming, as well as smaller-sized systems.

+License
+--
+All code except the original TMG implementation is published under the BSD 2-Clause License.

 References
 --